 Sebaea aurea grows flat-topped clusters of flowers at stem tips.
 The yellow (or sometimes white) flowers are four-petalled.
 The four pointed green sepals are keeled, the corolla tube up to 6 mm long, but shorter than the petal lobes.
 The broadly elliptic spreading petals have rounded or pointed tips.
 Thin yellow anthers are visible above the flower centre.

-S. aurea is a diplostigmatic species, which means there are to stigmas upon the style.
+S. aurea is a diplostigmatic species, which means there are two stigmas upon the style.
 A curious feature, apart from the usual stigma at the top, a second one is positioned at the base.
 The lower one might be opportune for pollen grains dropping from dining pollinators, but there might also be a readiness for the visitor that digs in more intimately.

-Corolla diameter is about 1 cm.
+The corolla diameter is about 1 cm.
 Flowering happens from midspring to early summer (Manning, 2007; Privett and Lutzeyer, 2010; iSpot).